 This is the OnePlus 5T photo review after about two and half months of usage.
 Like in June with the OnePlus 5, I was one of the selected photographers to work with OnePlus for the shooting sample program.
 The goal is to capture some nice (or even great!:) ) photos to use as a reference for the teasing campaign, and on the company website.

 I’ve to say it’s always a nice challenge for me.
 I have a strict deadline to send the photos, then I’m working with a pre-release device, so the software is still not optimized as final the device you get in hand at the moment when you buy.
 The prototype unit is hidden inside a kind of big bulky cover, I can’t see the final design and I not get any information about the technology inside the new device.
 So it’s just like a box “get, shoot and do your best”. 🙂

-For this sample campaign, I’ve decided to organize three portrait shooting session with three different models and a shooting trip to Marocco where I was sure to be able to capture some great colors and details (you can see the first post from Fes here and the second one from the Blue city of Chefchaouen here).
+For this sample campaign, I’ve decided to organize three portrait shooting session with three different models and a shooting trip to Marocco where I was sure to be able to capture some great colors and details.

 OnePlus 5T, the hardware